 The National Highway Traffic Safety Administration says that it requires this information to ensure that the highways and roads are safe for all users.
 Driverless car companies are now required to submit information about any accidents in which airbags were deployed or which resulted in injuries or hospitalization.
 Accidents in which the car ended up being towed, or any accidents involving the driverless car and pedestrians or bicyclists must also be reported to the federal agency.

 These requirements to hold technology companies accountable for their designs have been a long time coming, and the need for complete data about accidents involving these vehicles to be made available to the public has become more pressing.
 The National Highway Traffic Safety Administration should be as involved in the monitoring of these vehicles as it is in the operations of motor vehicles manufactured by other automobile companies.
 As these technologies progress further, it can make the roads safer, but for that, it is important for us to have adequate information about these vehicles and the accidents involving these cars.

 Most car accidents are the result of driver error.
 Whether these accidents decline in number as auto safety technology becomes more pervasive is something that needs to be seen.
-If you or a loved one have been injured in a car accident, talk to an Atlanta car accident attorney at the Katz Law Firm and determine your legal options for a claim for damages.
+If you or a loved one have been injured in a car accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers and determine your legal options for a claim for damages.
 You might be eligible for damages that include medical costs, lost wages and other damages.